The Energy Industrial Complex is dead

 Because this time a combination of factors begs to differ from earlier swings to the bottom of the price barrel.

 High oil prices just made everyone reckless as everyone supposed that the party would be going on forever.
 Does that ring a bell with you?
 That’s what we see right now.
-Those very energy executives that just a few years ago thought that they had the planet by the balls are on their knees now and beg for survival.
-Please world, make those prices rise again and put the party on again or else …
+Those very energy executives who just a few years ago thought that they had the planet by the balls are on their knees now and begging for survival.
+Please world, make those prices rise again and put the party on again, or else …

 So far, so bad.
 Just another swing in the eternal roller coaster of oil markets and prices.
 Not so fast.

 The picture industry had some turns as well.
-They were not as nasty as the swings in oil as cycles were, they were much quicker to come and go but the same fundamentals are at work in pretty much any profit producing industry as long as there is no real hard monopoly.
+They were not as nasty as the swings in oil cycles were, they were much quicker to come and go but the same fundamentals are at work in pretty much any profit-producing industry as long as there is no real hard monopoly.

 But when eventually something revolutionary new came to maturity, death was delivered quickly and with a vengeance.